gonner22/app-telestai/README.md

-# Ledger AI Power Grid Application
+# Ledger Telestai Application

-This application automates the process of creating a Ledger device app for our AI Power Grid cryptocurrency.
+This application automates the process of creating a Ledger device app for our Telestai cryptocurrency.
 It utilizes a Docker container to simplify this process, allowing users to:

 - Easily compile their app for the desired Ledger device.
-- Install the AI Power Grid app directly onto their chosen device.
+- Install the Telestai  app directly onto their chosen device.

 Ledger devices such as Nano S, NanoS+, Ledger Stax or Ledger Flex are supported.